GYCinc/SemanticSurf/INTEGRATION_SUMMARY.md

-# Semantic Surfer - Integration Status
+# Semantic Server - Integration Status

 ## Unified Platform Alignment

-Semantic Surfer is now 100% aligned with the **GitEnglishHub "Petty Dantic" API**.
+Semantic Server is now 100% aligned with the **GitEnglishHub "Petty Dantic" API**.
 All direct database mutations have been removed in favor of a centralized server-side registry.

 ---